fredguth/sociedade_estado_typst/main.typ

 - Lastly, A-Mail is capable of performing high-level complex calculations.
 It is this capability that distinguishes A-Mail from traditional space mailers.
 This is an especially useful capability when planning long-distance space missions.

 The delivery speed of an A-Mail can be determined through this simple formula:

-$ v(t) = lim_(t -> infinity) integral^infinity c dot sqrt(t^2)  physica.dd("t") $

-Building on the strong foundations of A-Mail, we extend our platform to predict problems and apply existing and new best practices to ensure the mail is delivered without any issues.
-We call this extension AI-Mail.
-AI-Mail is a new concept designed and delivered by artificially intelligent (AI) agents.
-The AI-Mail agents are intelligently designed to solve problems at various points in the delivery chain.
-These problems are related to targeting, delivery delay, tone of delivery, product information, product return, system crash, shipment error and more.
-AI-Mail provides a one-stop solution for A-Mail's shortcomings.

-== Proven technology
-A-Mail has been under development four the past ten years and in the process has consolidate different space programmes.
-Over the course of the last year, our space P.I.s have already found over ten thousand lost letters.
-These letters had been drifting in space since the stone ages when they were originally mailed.
-Only now we had the technology to recover them.
-In this way, A-Mail technology has already proven invaluable to human advancement and research, bringing us closer to our ancestors.

-== Limitless possibilities
-Through A-Mail's _faster-than-light_ technology, for the first time, humans have the capability to rearch far away solar systems to find out whether we are, after all, alone in this universe.
-During our research, we have already established pen pal relations with at least three potential extraterrestrial living forms.

-== Direct implications
-One of the most direct implications of A-Mail is the solution of the Mars problem.
-This means that people stuck on Mars can now finally watch football games live, a significant achievement on the grand scale of things.
-The complex communication interactions arising between Earth, Mars, and the \+

-#figure(
-  image("a-mail.png"),
-  caption: [
-    Visualization of the FTL Earth-to-Mars communication capabilities enabled by A-Mail.
-  ],
-)